NamPNQ/bower-videogular-youtube/README.md

 The MIT License (MIT)

-Copyright (c) 2013 2fdevs
+Copyright (c) 2014 NamPNQ

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of
+Permission is hereby granted, free of charge, to any personamPNQamPNQ obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of